Chief Officers

 Donny Reed began his career with the Marietta Fire Department in January 2004.
 During his career, he has received certifications for Paramedic, Technical Rescue, Swift Water Rescue, Hazardous Material Technician, Fire Inspector, Fire Officer I and Fire Officer II.
 Captain Reed was promoted to Firefighter Engineer in 2010 and to Lieutenant in 2014.

 As a Lieutenant, Donny served in the suppression division for a year as the PAS officer and as company officer at Station 52 until 2017.
 Donny was then assigned to the training division where he served as the EMS Officer and assisted with Fire Training.
 In 2018, Donny moved to the Fire Marshal’s Office where he performed fire inspections for the City of Marietta.
-In January 2021, Donny was promoted to Captain and is currently serving as the Station Captain for Marietta Fire Station 52.
+In January 2021, Donny was promoted to Captain and was assigned as the Station Captain for Marietta Fire Station 52.
+He is currently the Department's Training Officer.

 Captain Reed has received the Marietta Fire Department Recruit of the Year Award 2004, Marietta Fire Department Firefighter of the Year Award 2009, Marietta Rotary Club Firefighter of the Year 2010, and Cobb County Public Safety Recognition Award 2018.